sbevza/Python_Bootcamp.Day_05-1/README.md

 <h2 id="chapter-iii" >Chapter III</h2>
 <h2 id="intro" >Intro</h2>

- &mdash; Who was that, Doctor?
-We barely made out alive!
+ "Who was that, Doctor?
+We barely made out alive!"

- &mdash; They are called daleks, one of the most merciless and violent species in the universe.
+ "They are called daleks, one of the most merciless and violent species in the universe.
- Nevermind though, they can't get us here.
+ Nevermind though, they can't get us here."

- &mdash; In this police box?
-By the way, why is it bigger on the inside?
+ "In this police box?
+By the way, why is it bigger on the inside?"

- &mdash; TARDIS' Dimensional modeling.
-Anyway, looks like for this adventure we need more paper and we're currently out of it.
+ "TARDIS' Dimensional modeling.
+Anyway, looks like for this adventure we need more paper and we're currently out of it."

  Doctor starts running around the room pulling some levers and pressing some buttons.
 It looks completely random for an untrained eye.

- &mdash; Paper?
-What kind, toilet?
+ "Paper?
+What kind, toilet?"

- &mdash; No, that probably wouldn't be a good application.
-It's psychic paper, see?
+ "No, that probably wouldn't be a good application.
+It's psychic paper, see?"

  Doctor immediately shows directly to your face something with a slight resemblance of a passport.
- It says "Crisis investigator with the UN, Liverpool Division".
+ It says, "Crisis investigator with the UN, Liverpool Division".

- &mdash; Are you really with the UN?
+ "Are you really with the UN?"

- &mdash; With what now?
+ "With what now?
 Nevermind.
 The thing is it shows you what you want to see and can possibly save us some time.
-And you will need something similar at that place we're going to.
+And you will need something similar at that place we're going to."

 <h2 id="chapter-iv" >Chapter IV</h2>
 <h3 id="exercise-00-fool-me-once">Exercise 00: Fool Me Once</h3>